The Crystal Palace: Exhibitions and events

 Dozens of experts such as Matthew Digby Wyatt and Owen Jones were hired to create a series of courts that provided a narrative of the history of fine art.
 Amongst these were Augustus Pugin's Mediaeval Court from the Great Exhibition, as well as courts illustrating Egyptian, Alhambra, Roman, Renaissance, Pompeian, and Grecian art and many others.

-During the year of re-opening, 18 handbooks were published in the Crystal Palace Library by Bradbury & Evans as guides to the new installations.
+During the year of re-opening, 18 handbooks were published in the Crystal Palace Library by Bradbury and Evans as guides to the new installations.
 Many of these were written by the specialists involved in creating and curating the new displays.
 So the 1854 guide to the Egyptian Court, destroyed in the 1866 fire, was entitled: 'The Egyptian Court in the Crystal Palace.
 Described by Owen Jones, architect, and Joseph Bonomi, sculptor'.
 That which included a description of the dinosaurs was entitled: 'Geology and Inhabitants of the Ancient World.
 Described by Richard Owen, FRS.
-The animals constructed by B.W.Hawkins, FGS'.
+The animals constructed by B.W.
+Hawkins, FGS'.

 In the central transept was the 4,000-piece Grand Orchestra built around the 4,500-pipe Great Organ.
-There was a concert room with over 4,000 seats that hosted successful Handel Festivals for many years.
+There was a concert room with over 4,000 seats that hosted successful Handel Festivals for many years and August Manns's Crystal Palace Concerts from 1855 until 1901.
 The performance spaces hosted concerts, exhibits, and public entertainment.
-Many famous people visited The Crystal Palace especially during its early years, including the likes of Emma Darwin, the wife of Charles Darwin who noted in her diary on 10 June 1854, "Opening Crystal Pal".
+Many famous people visited the Crystal Palace especially during its early years, including the likes of Emma Darwin, the wife of Charles Darwin who noted in her diary on 10 June 1854, "Opening Crystal Pal".

 The centre transept once housed a circus and was the scene of daring feats by acts such as the tightrope walker Charles Blondin.
 Over the years, many world leaders visited and were accorded special festivals, with extended published programs.
-That for Garibaldi was entitled "General Garibaldi's Italian Reception and Concert Saturday April 16, 1864"; and that for the Shah of Persia: "Crystal Palace.
+That for Giuseppe Garibaldi was entitled "General Garibaldi's Italian Reception and Concert Saturday April 16, 1864"; and that for the Shah of Persia: "Crystal Palace.
 Grand Fête in honour of His Majesty The Shah of Persia KG.
 Saturday July 6th" (1889).